threeifbywhiskey/threeifbywhiskey.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: 3ifbyw
-tagline: Supporting tagline
+tagline: the personal blog of Three If By Whiskey
 ---
 {% include JB/setup %}